tremho/gen-logger/README.md

 #### Parameters

 -   `writerName`  name of writer to affect
--   `minLevel`
--   `level`  name of level. note that granular levels are not supported.
+-   `minLevel`  name of level. note that granular levels are not supported.
 Only primary level names.

 ### enableColor